icerpc/icerpc-docs/pages/docs/getting-started/index.md

    icon="box"
    link="/docs/getting-started/installation" /%}
 {% card
-   title="Creating an App."
-   description="Get started creating your first application using IceRPC." icon="terminal" link="/docs/getting-started/writing-an-application" /%}
+   title="Creating your first app" description="Get started creating your first application using IceRPC." icon="terminal" link="/docs/getting-started/writing-your-first-icerpc-application-in-csharp" /%}

 {% /grid %}

-### Checkout an example project
+### Check out an example project

+Example projects are a great way to learn about IceRPC.
+They are fully functional applications that demonstrate common concepts and usage patterns.

+Learn how to secure a server with TLS, stream data, retry requests, and more.
+Each example project includes a README.md file that explains how to build and run the project.

 {% grid
    rows=2